utwente-fmt/dftcalc/README.md

 **Coral/imc2ctmdp**
 Download Coral containing a 64bit binary version of imc2ctmdp for Linux from [here](http://fmt.ewi.utwente.nl/tools/dftcalc/coral_64bit_cadp2009h.tar.gz).
 If you experience problems or need a source version of imc2ctmdp please contact us.
+Since the 2015 version of CADP you have to compile imc2ctmdp yourself.
+You can get the code from [here] (https://github.com/buschko/imc2ctmdp).

 **MRMC Backend**
 Download MRMC from [the MRMC homepage](http://www.mrmc-tool.org/).